JasonMorrisSC/jasonmorrissc.github.io/content/post/2022-03-02_OpenFisca_Expert_Systems.md

 Even if you could automatically generate the confidence code, it is still more than a two-fold increase.

-In the langauge of "return on investment" the length of the code is an investment.
-To know whether OpenFisca is better than other alternatives, we also need to measure the return.
-Unfortunately, the only place I can find where using the OpenFisca method gives a greater return that alternatives is in processing speed with large data inputs, which is not usually a marginal factor in expert system development.
-Meanwhile, several capabilities available in other methods still don't exist in this approach to OpenFisca.

-### Imperative vs. Declarative Logic

-One of the things that you lose by virtue of using an imperative programming language instead of a declarative language is the ability to reverse the reasoning.
+### OpenFisca Is Efficient When Dealing with Large Data Sets, and Variables Over Time

+It must be mentioned that OpenFisca excels at solving the problems that it was specifically designed to solve.
+If you need to deal with variables and legislative parameters that vary over time, and if you need to be able to process the same conclusions with regard to a large number of entities at the same time, OpenFisca provides excellent support for those capabilities.

+I understand that OpenFisca also has capabilities with regard to generating representative population data, which it was not necessary to explore in my work, but I anticipate those are equally effective.

+### OpenFisca Lacks the Reasoning Capabilities of Declarative Methods

-Imperative functions for calculating variables go in only one direction, from inputs to outputs, and cannot be automatically reversed.
+OpenFisca is based on Python, which is imperative.
+Variables are calculated using formulas, which are imperative functions.
+Imperative functions go in only one direction, from inputs to outputs, and cannot be automatically reversed.

 Declarative logic programming, by contrast, allows you to specify relationships, and then use them in both directions.

-An equivalent declarative logic programming encoding of the OAS rules might allow for asking abstract reasoning questions, like "are there any circumstances in which a person qualifies for GIS and lives outside of Canada?"
+By way of illustration, an equivalent declarative logic programming encoding of the OAS rules might allow for asking abstract reasoning questions, like "are there any circumstances in which a person qualifies for GIS and lives outside of Canada?"
 The logic required to answer that question starts at the conclusion - whether the person qualifies for GIS - and works backward to the inputs that can lead to that conclusion.

-With the approach described above, the only way to get an answer to that question would be to randomly generate a large population, and test it to see whether or not that situation arises.
+With the OpenFisca approach described above, the only way to get an answer to that question would be to randomly generate a large population (which OpenFisca can help with), run the queries against all the entities in that population, and test the results to see whether or not the described situation arises.
-And even then, you don't know that it is impossible, you just know you didn't find any examples of it.
+But even then, you don't know that it is impossible, you just know you didn't find any examples of it.

+A declarative logic encoding might be capable of saying categorically that such a scenario is impossible, or determining that it is possible, and providing an example, without having to generate any data or analyse the output of any queries.

-So while OpenFisca code can be written in such a way as to get some of the features of declarative code alternatives, it is still not capable of everything that the much shorter declarative encoding would have been able to do.
+So while OpenFisca code can be written in such a way as to get some of the features of declarative code alternatives, and the above method demonstrates that possibility, that method still does not get you all the capabilities of a declarative encoding of the same rules, which encoding would likely be dramatically shorter.

-### Don't Repeat Yourself
+### This Approach Is Error Prone

 In addition to the cost of additional lines of code, there is a negative consequence for software reliability.
 Every line of code is an opportunity for another bug.
 Given the complexity